 US jobless claims drop to 787,000, but layoffs remain high

+Last’s week’s figure was down from 842,000 the previous week, the Labor Department said Thursday.
+The government also revised down the number of people who sought aid in the two weeks before that.
+The total for the week that ended Oct.
+3 was 767,000, the fewest since the viral pandemic erupted in March, though still more than three times the levels that preceded the pandemic.

-With confirmed infections having neared 60,000 in the past week, the highest level since July, many consumers have been unable or reluctant to shop, travel, dine out or congregate in crowds — a trend that has led some employers to keep cutting jobs.
-Several states, such as Ohio and Idaho, are reporting a record number of hospitalizations from the virus.
+Economists welcomed the declines as evidence that the job market is still recovering from the pandemic recession.
+But many cautioned that the improvement could prove short-lived.
+With confirmed infections having neared 60,000 in the past week, the most since July, many consumers have been unable or reluctant to shop, travel, dine out or congregate in crowds — a trend that has led some employers to keep cutting jobs.
+Several states are reporting a record number of hospitalizations from the virus.

+“We doubt it will continue as COVID infections spread rapidly, pushing down demand for discretionary consumer services, especially in the hospitality sector,” said Ian Shepherdson, chief economist at Pantheon Macroeconomics, referring to the portion of the economy that includes hard-hit hotels, restaurants and bars.

+The downward revisions in applications for unemployment benefits reflect a sharp decline in California, which in recent months has accounted for one-fourth of the nation’s total jobless claims.
+California stopped processing new applications for two weeks while it implemented anti-fraud technology and sought to process a huge backlog of claims.
+The state’s workforce agency is now reporting a sharp drop in the number of new applications.

+At the same time, many economists have grown skeptical of the accuracy of the government’s weekly figures for unemployment claims.
+This is because of suspected fraud and concerns that some states are double-counting applicants in their regular unemployment programs and in a new program that made contractors and gig workers eligible for jobless aid for the first time.
+In many states, contractors and gig workers must apply for aid under both the regular program and the new program to determine their eligibility.

+Still, it was an encouraging sign that applications for jobless aid fell broadly last week, declining in 39 states while rising in 11.
+Applications dropped nearly 12,000 in Florida, 10,000 in New York and 5,800 in Washington state.

-Thursday’s report from the Labor Department said the number of people who are continuing to receive unemployment benefits tumbled by 1 million to 8.4 million.
+Thursday’s report also said the number of people who are continuing to receive unemployment benefits tumbled by 1 million to 8.4 million.
 The decline shows that some of the unemployed are being recalled to their old jobs or are finding new ones.
 But it also indicates that many jobless Americans have used up their state unemployment aid — which typically expires after six months — and have transitioned to a federal extended benefits program that lasts an additional three months.

 Many jobless recipients are now receiving only regular state unemployment payments because a federal weekly supplement of $300 has ended in nearly all states.
 And a $600-a-week federal benefit expired over the summer.